 Some programming languages (notably C++ and Objective-C) permit a single function name to be defined several times, for application in different contexts.
 This is called overloading.
 When a function name is overloaded, 'break function' is not enough to tell GDB where you want a breakpoint.
-If you realize this is a problem, you can use something like 'break function(types)' to specify which particular version of the function you want.
+You can use explicit signature of the function, as in 'break function (types)', to specify which particular version of the function you want.
 Otherwise, GDB offers you a menu of numbered choices for different possible breakpoints, and waits for your selection with the prompt '>'.
 The first two options are always '[0] cancel' and '[1] all'.
 Typing 1 sets a breakpoint at each definition of function, and typing 0 aborts the break command without setting any new breakpoints.